zhangbaozhe/the-knife-grinder/README.md

-# the-knife-grinder
-This is a group project in ECE3200.
-A sample game is created.

-# Multiplayer
+# IVAN.
-Mirror basedk
+This is the final group project for ECE 3200 Game Design.
+Its name is IVAN.
+The idea of this game is originted from the painting The Knife Grinder.
+This game is a multiplayer fighting game with the capacity of at most (for now) 5 people online playing.

+## Project Structure

+## Game Story

+## Features